Alfred Teumer: War against the Soviet Union

 On 28 December 1941, I. Gruppe flew combat air patrols along the Volkhov where German ground forces were retreating fighting against the Volkhov Front.
 During these missions, Teumer claimed his first aerial victory when he shot down a Petlyakov Pe-2 bomber.
 On 5 January 1942, command of I. Gruppe was given to Hauptmann Franz Eckerle when Selle was transferred.
 Teumer claimed his second aerial victory on 9 January over a I-26 fighter, an early war German designation for the Yakovlev Yak-1.
 That day, the Gruppe again flew missions in support of the Heer (army) along the Volkhov in the combat area southeast of Leningrad near Tosno.
 Two days later, flying over the same combat area, Teumer was credited with two I-18 fighters shot down, a reference to the Mikoyan-Gurevich MiG-1 fighter aircraft.
 The fighting along the Volkhov continued in the second half of January, predominately in the area between Leningrad and Shlisselburg.
 On 26 January, Teumer claimed his fifth aerial victory when he shot down a Pe-2 bomber.
 Then on 30 January, Teumer made an emergency landing in his Messerschmitt Bf 109 F-2 (Werknummer 9685—factory number) at Chudovo, damaging the aircraft to 40%.
 On 14 February, Eckerle was killed in action and command of I. Gruppe went to Hauptmann Hans Philipp.
 In early March, the Gruppe supported the German 18th Army which was fighting in the Battle of Lyuban.
 In these battles, Teumer claimed a Curtiss P-40 Warhawk fighter on 5 March.
 The next day, he was credited with another P-40 fighter and an I-18 fighter shot down.

+On 9 February 1943, Teumer's Bf 109 G-2 (Werknummer 10321) was hit by anti-aircraft artillery and suffered engine failure, resulting in a forced landing at Sologubowka, approximately 70 km southeast of Saint Petersburg.
 Teumer was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 54 in April 1943.
 He replaced Hauptmann Paul Steindl who was transferred.
 On 20 June, the creation of a newly formed IV.
 Gruppe (4th group) of JG 54 was ordered.
 Its first commander was Hauptmann Erich Rudorffer.
 Teumer was tasked with the creation of 10.
 Staffel in July, a squadron of IV.
 Gruppe.
 On 3 September, he was wounded in aerial combat flying a Bf 109 G-6 northwest of Gatchina.
 He was replaced Oberleutnant Robert Weiß as commander of 10.
 Staffel.
 During his convalescence, Teumer was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 17 October.
 After his recovery, he took command of 2.
 Staffel of JG 54 from Oberleutnant Otto Vinzent in December 1943.
+On 14 February, I. Gruppe moved to an airfield named Wesenberg near Rakvere, located approximately 60 km north of Lake Peipus and 105 km west of Narva.
+Here the Gruppe was subordinated to the 3.
+Flieger-Division (3rd Air Division) and fought in the Battle of Narva.